-Quebecor is also involved in book publishing and distribution through academic publisher CEC Publishing, 18 general literature publishers under the Sogides umbrella, and Messageries A.D.P.
+Quebecor is also involved in book publishing and distribution through academic publisher CEC Publishing, 18 general literature publishers under the Sogides umbrella, and

+Messageries A.D.P.
 Inc. ("Messageries ADP").
 Through Sogides and the academic publisher CEC Publishing, Quebecor is involved in French-language book publishing and it forms one of the Province of Québec's largest book publishing groups.
-In 2018, Quebecor published or reissued a total of 372 titles in paper format and 247 titles in digital format.
+In 2019, Quebecor published or reissued a total of 421 titles in paper format and 255 titles in digital format.

-Through Messageries ADP, its book distribution company, Quebecor is the exclusive distributor for more than 210 Québec and European French-language publishers.
-It distributes French-language books to approximately 3,100 retail outlets in Canada.
-In addition, Messageries ADP distributes approximately 9,000 digital books.
+As of December 31, 2019, through Messageries ADP, its book distribution company, Quebecor is the exclusive distributor for more than 260 Québec and European French-language publishers.
+It distributes French-language books to approximately 2,900 retail outlets in Canada.
+In addition, Messageries ADP distributes approximately 9,500 digital books.